yuekaizhang/dynamo/components/backends/vllm/README.md

   # Tag and push to your container registry
   # Update the image references in the YAML files
   ```

+- **Pre-Deployment Profiling (if Using SLA Planner)**: Follow the [pre-deployment profiling guide](../../../docs/architecture/pre_deployment_profiling.md) to run pre-deployment profiling.
+The results will be saved to the `profiling-pvc` PVC and queried by the SLA Planner.

 - **Port Forwarding**: After deployment, forward the frontend service to access the API:
   ```bash